snsinfu/cxx-spline/README.md

 ## Usage

-It's just the header `cxx-spline.hpp` which you need.
+It's just the header `cxx-spline.h` which you need.
 Either use `make install` to install it on your system or just copy the header into your project directory.